YangWiz/yangwiz.github.com/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Computer Science Master's Student
+role: A tech nerd who is an INFP

 # Organizations/Affiliations to show in About widget
 organizations: